tdunning/t-digest/README.md

 this purpose is that the _t_-digest handles data with full floating point resolution.
 With small changes, the _t_-digest can handle values from any ordered set for which we can compute something akin to a mean.
-The accuracy of quantile estimates produced by t-digests can be orders of magnitude more accurate than those produced by previous digest algorithms in spite of the fact that t-digests are much more compact when stored on disk.
+The accuracy of quantile estimates produced by t-digests can be orders of magnitude more accurate than those produced by alternative digest algorithms in spite of the fact that t-digests are much more compact, particularly when serialized.

 In summary, the particularly interesting characteristics of the t-digest are that it